Humbug (The X-Files): Plot

-In the town of Gibsonton, Florida, one night, two brothers are playing in their home outdoor swimming pool.
-A mysterious figure approaches them from the woods surrounding their home and jumps into the pool without them noticing.
-As the brothers play, they notice something is wrong and before they leave the pool, the figure emerges from the water.
-It's revealed to be the boys' father, "Alligator Man", who scares his sons for fun.
-After some laughs in the pool, the "Alligator Man" tells his children to go back into the house as it is late and time for them to go to bed.
-The boys leave the pool and their father stays behind to swim.
-An unknown mysterious figure approaches the pool from the woods.
-It attacks and kills "Alligator Man" in his pool.
+In the town of Gibsonton, Florida, two brothers are playing in their outdoor swimming pool.
+A mysterious figure approaches them from the woods and jumps into the pool without their noticing.
+As the brothers play, they notice something is wrong.
+The figure emerges from the water; it's revealed to be the boys' father, a freak show act named the "Alligator Man", who scares his sons for fun.
+After the boys leave the pool for bed, their father stays behind to swim.
+Another mysterious figure approaches the pool from the woods.
+It attacks and kills the "Alligator Man" in his pool.

-Agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) travel to Gibsonton to investigate a 28-year series of attacks by an unknown assailant in a community of former circus sideshow performers.
-They attend the funeral of the "Alligator Man" (who suffered from Ichthyosis).
-Among the people they meet afterwards are "self-made freaks" human blockhead Dr. Blockhead (Jim Rose) (who interrupted the funeral by hammering a railroad spike into his own chest) and his "geek" sidekick The Conundrum (The Enigma), who will eat anything, but says nothing.
-The agents also meet former performer Jim Jim, the Dogface Boy, who later became the local sheriff after his face went through hair loss.
+Agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) travel to Gibsonton to investigate a 28-year series of attacks by an unknown assailant in a community of former freak show performers.
+They attend the funeral of the "Alligator Man" (who suffered from ichthyosis).
+Among the people they meet afterwards are "self-made freaks" Dr. Blockhead (Jim Rose) and his "geek" sidekick, The Conundrum (The Enigma), who will eat anything but says nothing.
+The agents also meet former performer Jim Jim, the "Dogface Boy", who later became the local sheriff after his face went through hair loss.